ashkar93/webpage_analyzer/README.md

 -  As a Golang knowledge testing project, not worried about application security, UI design, and a hundred percent accuracy of the extracted data.
 - Designed and tested with a few URLs.
 - Designed as a separate service except for designing a monolithic web application.
+- Skiped API documentation

 ##### Suggestions

-- It's better to develop and deploy this as a microservice witch responsible for a single task and can follow a flat structure without a complex folder structure.
+- It's better to develop and deploy this as a microservice which responsible for a single task and can follow a flat structure without a complex folder structure.
 And better to deploy in a serverless architecture, where we can handle lots of things without any overhead.